 The Xbox Wireless Headset is okay for sports and fitness.
 These headphones aren't really designed for this purpose as they don't have a very breathable or portable design.
 While they shouldn't move around on your head if you're sitting down, they can fall off with moderate physical activity.
 They also don't have an IP rating for water resistance, although we don't currently test for this.

 The Xbox Wireless Headset isn't bad for office use.
 These well-built headphones have a comfortable fit and deliver over 19 hours of continuous playback time.
-However, they won't block out ambient chatter around you, they aren't the most breathable, so they could make your ears warm when worn for long periods, and they don't support multi-device pairing.
+However, they won't block out ambient chatter around you, and they aren't the most breathable, so they could make your ears warm when worn for long periods.

 The Xbox Wireless Headset is alright for wireless gaming.
 These headphones have a bass-heavy sound profile that some may find a bit overwhelming.
 Luckily, their companion software offers a graphic EQ and presets so that you can customize their sound to better suit your needs.
 They're also comfortable, have over 19 hours of continuous playback time, and use Xbox Wireless technology, which ensures low latency on Xbox consoles.
 Their boom mic also does a great job of recording your voice, so you should have no problems being understood.
 However, if you want to use them on PC via non-Bluetooth wireless, you need to purchase an adapter separately.